precice/precice.github.io/pages/docs/installation/installation-overview.md

 **Are you not allowed to install packages?
 Do you need to build preCICE in multiple variants and configurations?**

 Maybe you want to compare how preCICE performs when built with different compilers, MPI versions or dependency versions.
-If this is the case, strongly consider using the [precice spack package](installation-spack.html).
+If this is the case, strongly consider using the [preCICE Spack package](installation-spack.html).
 Once set up, this will simplify your work tremendously.

 **Do you need to build the debug version of preCICE?**